cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 The algorithm stops once $\boldsymbol{g}\_t^+ = \boldsymbol{g}\_t$, for $t=1, \dots, T$.
 Remember that $\boldsymbol{g}\_t^+$ is an estimate for $\boldsymbol{\theta}\_t$, not $\boldsymbol{\alpha}\_t$.

-Later in this document it will become clearer why we can use the approximate linear Gaussian state space model \eqref{eq:ssm_approx} in order to estimate the signal vector.
+Later in this note it will become clearer why we can use the approximate linear Gaussian state space model \eqref{eq:ssm_approx} in order to estimate the signal vector.